 - Apply to share your book with The Beta Reader Pool.

 - Join The Beta Exchange and exchange manuscripts with other authors for critique.

 Start with their free membership for one book and a max of three readers.
 The next tier is $149.99 for unlimited books and a max of 20 readers.
-The premium tier is $349.99/annually with unlimited books and readers, an embeddable signup for to place on your website, MailChimp import and other features they are adding all the time.
+The premium tier is $349.99/annually with unlimited books and readers, and an embeddable signup widget to place on your website, They are adding MailChimp import and other features all the time.